rohini420/terraform_experiments/Day9 - Project/README.md

-# Terraform Azure Resource Group & Storage Account Deployment
+# Terraform Azure Resource Group & Storage Account Deployment using terraform functions

 This project provisions an **Azure Resource Group** and a **Storage Account** using Terraform.
 The resource names are dynamically generated using Terraform functions like `join()` and `lower()`.